voidlesity/csgo-rank-checker/README.md

 ## CS:GO Rank Checker

-This Python program extracts Steam IDs from the "status" command and opens CS:GO player stats on csgostats.gg for each ID.
+This Python program extracts Steam IDs from the "status" command and opens CS:GO player stats on scope.gg for each ID.

 ### How to install